Risoration/neodash/README.md

 openssl rand -base64 32
 ```

-4. Set up the database:
+5. Set up the database:

    - In your Supabase project, go to SQL Editor
-   - Run the migration file: `supabase/migrations/001_initial_schema.sql`
+   - Run the migration files in order:
-   - This will create all necessary tables (users, user_data, user_config, focus_sessions)
+     - `supabase/migrations/001_initial_schema.sql` - Creates users, user_data, user_config, focus_sessions tables
+     - `supabase/migrations/002_password_reset.sql` - Creates password_reset_tokens table for forgot password functionality

 **Note:** The Google Maps API key is optional.
 If not provided, location input will use browser geolocation and a basic text input.
 For full autocomplete functionality, get a free API key from [Google Cloud Console](https://console.cloud.google.com/google/maps-apis).

+**Note:** If `RESEND_API_KEY` is not set, password reset emails will be logged to the console in development mode.
+This is useful for testing without configuring email service.

-3. Run the development server:
+6. Run the development server:

 ```bash
 npm run dev
 ```

-6. Open [http://localhost:3000](http://localhost:3000) in your browser.
+7. Open [http://localhost:3000](http://localhost:3000) in your browser.

-7. Create an account:
+8. Create an account:
    - Click "Get Started" or navigate to `/signup`
    - Fill in your name, email, and password
    - Complete the onboarding wizard at `/onboarding` to connect your portfolio, weather location, and productivity stats